efredericks/gvsu-cis373/assets/labs/lab2-sim.md

 # Lab 2.1 - Simulated Rainbows and Capacitive Touch and Shakes!

-We're still waiting on that whole *supply chain* to rectify itself, so once again to the Makecode simulator we go.
+We're still waiting on that whole *supply chain* to rectify itself, so once again to the [Makecode simulator](https://maker.makecode.com/){:target="_blank"} we go.
 Today we're going to make more light shows, but this time with capacitive touch, multiple buttons, and shakes.

 The eventual Python lab will use `rainbowio` for a library, but we'll come back to that.